 It is normal to feel tired after doing some work, especially if it involves physical activity.
 However, if you feel exhausted all the time, even when you haven’t done much, there might be an underlying problem.
 Some of the reasons you could feel like this include; a sedentary lifestyle, being too active, diet, poor sleeping habits, and mental health problems.

 You probably have been overworking, and your body is experiencing burnout.
-Fatigue is one of the most common symptom of mental health issues such as depression, stress, and anxiety.
-You need a day off to relax, unwind, and recharge.
+Fatigue is one of the most common symptoms of mental health issues such as depression, stress, and anxiety.
+Feeling tired all the time is one of the signs you need to take a mental health day off to relax, unwind, and recharge.

 If your job requires you to meet daily/monthly targets or work under tight deadlines, being tense can become your norm.
 Tension is one of the early indicators of stress.
 You find that you can’t relax until you have finished or submitted work before a deadline.
 You could even feel guilty for having fun or doing anything else when you haven’t yet accomplished a task.
 This can become overwhelming, and you could feel like you are wound up tight and might snap at any moment.

 If you are too tense, it could manifest as unexplainable head and body aches, jaw and tooth pain, muscle pain, fatigue, as well as chest tightness.
-This could be a sign you need to relax and loosen up by taking a mental health day.
+Tension could be a sign you need to take a mental health day to relax and unwind.

 Have you been feeling nervous, apprehensive, breathless, and restless more often than before?
-This could be an indicator of anxiety.
+This could be one of the signs you need to take a mental health day because you are probably suffering from anxiety.
 You feel like you are constantly on edge and hence stay on guard in case something bad happens.
 You might also experience regular panic attacks.

 Furthermore, being restless can lead to sleeping problems because your mind can’t calm down enough to rest.
 While working, you cannot sit still, and instead, you are either fidgeting or moving around, hence affecting your productivity.
-You can use your mental health day to help you sort out your emotions.
+You can spend your mental health day sorting out your emotions.

 Some things that affect your ability to concentrate include fatigue, lack of sleep, too many plans, and multitasking.
 It feels like there are too many tabs open in your brain, and your thoughts are scattered.
 Taking a mental health break will be perfect to help you declutter your mind and improve your focus.

 No matter how much you love your job, you need a break from it at some point, or you will start to hate it and begin to exhibit self-sabotaging behaviors.
-If you started out loving your job but have developed negative feelings towards it for no apparent reason lately, it might be time to utilize your leave days.
+If you started out loving your job but have developed negative feelings towards it for no apparent reason lately, it might be a sign you need to take a mental health day.

 Why is it so hard to fall or stay asleep, yet you are tired?
 Why do you keep thinking about what you need to do tomorrow?
 Why can’t your mind stop racing?
+Insomnia or disturbed sleep are signs you need to take a mental health day off work.
 Lack of sleep is associated with many health conditions, including Type 2 diabetes, heart disease, as well as mental and emotional health issues.

 Not sleeping well for a few nights is not cause for alarm.
 However, when you start to experience regular sleepless nights, this could be a sign of poor mental health.
 It could be that you are overworked, work in a toxic environment, or are anxious about losing your job.